NunuAbuashvili/TBC-python-advance-homework/Homework_4/README.md

 # Asynchronous Post Fetcher #
 This project uses Python's `asyncio` library to fetch posts from the JSONPlaceholder API, and write them to a JSON file.
-It also provides functionality to verify the operation
+It also provides functionality to verify the operation.

 ## Features ##
 - Asynchronous fetching of posts from JSONPlaceholder API.